Rowville - Central

 Rowville - Central features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.3% of all households, including 42.9% couples with children, 26.3% couples without children, and 11.0% single parent families.
-Non-family households constitute the remaining 18.7%, with lone person households at 17.0% and group households comprising 1.7%.
+Non-family households constitute the remaining 18.7%, with lone person households at 17.0% and group households comprising 1.7% of the total.
 The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households